 - NULIBRY dosing is based on the weight of the child, so you may need to reconstitute more than 1 vial1

-- NULIBRY needs to be stored in the medical-grade freezer that will be provided.
+- NULIBRY needs to be stored in a medical-grade freezer.
 The vials of NULIBRY need to be kept in the original carton to protect them from light until ready for use

 - NULIBRY must be reconstituted before being administered and it can only be reconstituted with Sterile Water for Injection